-“It was an incredible experience,” says Saldana, a senior in the Manning School of Business.
+“It was an incredible experience,” says Saldana, a graduate of the Manning School of Business.
 “I recommend every student study abroad.”

 A native of Santo Domingo in the Dominican Republic, Saldana moved to Lowell when he was 10.
 He spoke no English when he arrived, but learned fast, moving into mainstream classes within eight months.
 He enrolled at Greater Lowell Technical High School because he wanted to learn to fix cars.
 However, after realizing the smell of motor oil made him sick, he switched to the office technology program and found his passion.
 He went on to Middlesex Community College, earning an associate’s degree in business administration.